For parents in Salzburg City, It helps when a youth route in Itzling needs to become checkable. Start with age, start point and route home.

 Corner is the most visible open youth and culture anchor

-On the current Corner youth and culture centre page, the site lists teen afternoons for ages 10 to 13, open operation from Thursday to Saturday, clear opening hours and direct bus-line-6 access.
-For parents, that is highly practical because it gives the district a real weekly rhythm instead of a vague promise.
+On the current Corner youth and culture centre page, the site lists teen afternoons for ages 10 to 13, open operation from Thursday to Saturday, a girls' room, opening hours and direct bus-line-6 access.
+For parents, that is highly practical because address, rhythm and contact route are visible.

-That does not make Itzling equally strong for everyone.
-But it does create a real entry point, especially for younger teens and for young people who prefer a defined place over drifting around.
+That creates a real entry point, especially for younger teens and for young people who prefer a defined place over drifting around.

 Streusalz covers the older youth layer in the district

 The City of Salzburg page for Streusalz explicitly names Itzling as one of the districts with year-round mobile youth work for ages 13 to 21.
+Mobile youth work means the team is reachable in the district and in public spaces.
 That provides a second layer parents often need: one route for older teens who no longer fit the same framework as 10- or 12-year-olds.

 That makes Itzling much more stable from a parent perspective.
-The district does not have just one place, but two different entry modes depending on age and situation.
+The district has two different entry modes depending on age and situation.

 The Bewohnerservice makes the district readable in concrete terms

-The Bewohnerservice Itzling currently presents itself as a meeting point for all age groups with free advice, Aktiv:Karten information and district support.
-The easy-language city page also lays out the Veronaplatz location, the O-Bus access and even the connection to Corner through shared raised garden beds.
+The Bewohnerservice Itzling currently presents itself as a meeting point for all age groups with free advice, Aktiv:Karten information, cargo-bike and climate-ticket lending, chess-piece lending and district support.
+The page names Reimsstraße 6, O-Bus (a local electric bus) lines 3 and 5 and the Goethestraße stop.

-That matters because it means parents are not reading Itzling merely as "young people somewhere in the district", but as a quarter with fixed structures and repeatable contact points.
+That matters because parents can read Itzling as a quarter with fixed structures and repeatable contact points.
+Bewohnerservice means district support and meeting space, not a youth centre.

 District logic: when Itzling is strong and when it is not